CHART Lab

 After delivery, student information and responses are stored in a secure research environment at UBC.
 In addition to being featured in school and community reports, results may be linked with other data to learn about the factors that influence children’s well-being, health, and school success across British Columbia.

-In 2016, Dr. Hasina Samji, Dr. Naomi Dove (YDI Advisory), and a team of researchers led a series of focus groups with young adults which revealed that major challenges for people their age included mental illness, substance use, and worries about their future.
+In 2016, Dr. Hasina Samji, Dr. Naomi Dove (former member of the YDI Advisory), and a team of researchers led a series of focus groups with young adults which revealed that major challenges for people their age included mental illness, substance use, and worries about their future.
 These discussions inspired the creation of the YDI in collaboration with HELP-UBC to better understand these challenges, the assets and experiences which can help mitigate their impact, and to identify a cohort of young people who may be further followed in their transition from high school into emerging adulthood.
 The YDI research team works directly with a group of intersectoral community partners who provide ongoing feedback on research objectives, survey development, survey delivery, and project expansion.
 These include the YDI Youth Advisory Council, Provincial Policy & Practice Advisory Board, and research partners from across BC, Canada, and around the world.